 There are three parts to this solution.
 First, create a new checkbox field in Salesforce to be used as a hidden sync trigger.
 Then, create a corresponding checkbox field in Zendesk and add it to the sync mapping.
 Finally, create a process using the Salesforce Process Builder to automatically update the new checkbox field.

-- Go to the Object Manager and select the object type you want to sync (either account, contact, or lead).
+- Go to the Object Manager and select the object type you want to sync.

 - Go to Fields & Relationships and add a new field.

-- Choose checkbox for the data type and give it a name (for example, Formula Fields Updated?).
-Leave the default option to unchecked.
+- Choose Checkbox for the data type and give it a name, for example, Formula Fields Updated?.
+Leave the default option unchecked.